Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

 \subsection{Beams}

 As described in \citet{planck2013-p02d}, the main beam parameters of the LFI detectors and the geometry of the focal plane were determined using Jupiter as a source.
 By combining four Jupiter transits (around days 170, 415, 578, and 812) the beam shapes were measured down to $-20$\,dB from peak at 30 and 44\,GHz, and $-25$\,dB at 70\,GHz.
 The FWHM of the beams is determined with a typical uncertainty of 0.3\,\% at 30 and 44\,GHz, and 0.2\,\% at 70\,GHz.
-The alignment of the focal plane and the location of each detector's phase centre were varied until co-polar and cross-polar {\it model} patterns were obtained (using the GRASP physical optics software) that reproduce the measurements to high accuracy.
-To estimate the uncertainties in the determination of the in-flight beam models, a set of optical models representative of the measured LFI scanning beams was found, using GRASP to randomly distort the wavefront error of the physical model of telescope and detectors, then rejecting those distorted models whose predicted patterns fell outside the error envelope of the measured ones.
+The alignment of the focal plane and the location of each detector's phase centre were determined by varying their values in a GRASP\footnote{developed by TICRA, http://www.ticra.com/} physical optics model to minimize the difference between model co-polar and cross-polar patterns and the measurements.
+To estimate the uncertainties in the determination of the in-flight beam models, a set of optical models representative of the measured LFI scanning beams$^7$ was found, using GRASP to randomly distort the wavefront error of the physical model of telescope and detectors, then rejecting those distorted models whose predicted patterns fell outside the error envelope of the measured ones.

-Sidelobe pick-up by the LFI has been simulated by coupling the GRASP models over 4$\pi$ with the main celestial sources, i.e., solar dipole and diffuse Galactic emission \citep{planck2013-p02a}.
-Null tests between even and odd surveys, to enhance the effect of the inverted symmetry in the coupling, were systematically used as diagnostics.
-At 30\,GHz (where straylight effects are larger due to higher Galactic emission), straylight contamination is detected at the $\sim10\muK$ level.
-This contamination was removed by fitting it to a model that incorporates the radiometer band shape and the optical response variation across the band, then removing the model.
+Sidelobe pick-up by the LFI of the CMB dipole and diffuse Galactic emission \citep{planck2013-p02a} is clearly seen at the $\sim10\muK$ level in odd-even Survey difference maps (which enhance the effects of sidelobes) at 30\,GHz.
+This contamination was fitted to a model that incorporates the radiometer bandpass and the optical response variation across the band.
+The modelled contamination was then removed.
 Residual straylight effects in the maps are estimated to be less than $\sim 2\muK$ at all frequencies.